edogambacorta/portfolio-website/memory-bank/activeContext.md

 5. Maintaining consistent behavior of routing and navigation across the site
 6. Ensuring proper usage of React hooks and Next.js App Router features across all components
 7. Optimizing performance while maintaining advanced routing and navigation features
+8. Ensuring the new circular arrow icon in focus cards works well across different devices and screen sizes

 ## Immediate Goals
 1. Complete implementation of hero section with working 3D scene
-2. Finish services section with all service cards populated
-3. Establish consistent styling across all implemented components
+2. Establish consistent styling across all implemented components
-4. Set up basic SEO optimization for implemented pages
+3. Set up basic SEO optimization for implemented pages
-5. Conduct thorough testing of the updated header and navbar on various devices and browsers
+4. Conduct thorough testing of the updated header, navbar, and focus cards on various devices and browsers
+5. Review and optimize the new circular arrow icon implementation in focus cards for responsiveness and visual consistency

 This active context provides a snapshot of the current state of the project, guiding immediate development efforts and highlighting key areas of focus.
 It will be updated regularly as the project progresses.